canonical/ubuntu-pro-client/dev-docs/explanations/string_changes_policy.md

 therefore an impact on the user experience of `pro` in non-english locales.
 To minimize regressions in translations, we have the following policy in place regarding string changes.
-This policy is implemented in practice via a custom GitHub action that posts a questionnaire and prompt for justification on all Github PRs that modify the `messages` module of Ubuntu Pro Client.
+This policy is implemented in practice via a custom GitHub action that posts a questionnaire and prompt for justification on all GitHub PRs that modify the `messages` module of Ubuntu Pro Client.

 ## Changing existing (already translated) strings

-All changes to existing strings will require justification in the Github PR that introduces the change.
+All changes to existing strings will require justification in the GitHub PR that introduces the change.

 Acceptable justifications:
 - Typos: these will hopefully be minimal after adding spell-check CI, but still could occur.